iotaledger/iota.rs/documentation/docs/libraries/rust/getting_started.md

 tokio = { version = "1.12.0", features = ["full"] }
 ```

-And then you can use the library in your code with `use iota_client;`.
+After you have added it, you can use the library in your code with `use iota_client;`.

 ### Initialisation

-This example fetches node information
+You can use the following example to initialize the library and fetch node information.

 ```rust
 use iota_client::Client;